THE AMERICAN LEGION’S MISSION

 More News

-Post Data Reports are due Monday, April 15.
-If the form has not been submitted by this date, National cannot guarantee that changes to post information will be made before the first batch of renewal notices is sent out.
-Posts who do not submit on time will be placed...
+Post Data Reports are due Tuesday, April 15.
+If the form has not been submitted by this date, there is no guarantee that changes to post information will be made before the first batch of renewal notices is sent out.
+Posts who do not submit on time will be placed on...